davideantonioli/davideantonioli.github.io/publications.md

 ---

 ### Articles
-[Sustainable production: The economic returns of circular economy practices](https://onlinelibrary.wiley.com/doi/10.1002/bse.3046), 2022, (with Ghisetti C., Mazzanti M., Nicolli F.), Business Strategy and the Environment, online-first
+[Sustainable production: The economic returns of circular economy practices](https://onlinelibrary.wiley.com/doi/10.1002/bse.3046), 2022, (with Ghisetti C., Mazzanti M., Nicolli F.), Business Strategy and the Environment, 31, 2603-2617

 [Innovations and the circular economy: a national and regional perspective](https://doi.org/10.9770/IRD.2022.4.1(4)), 2022, (with Chioatto E., Mazzanti M.), Insights into Regional Development, 4, 57-70